finos/common-domain-model/documentation/source/documentation.rst

 The only mandatory attributes of a business event are:

 * The ``primitives`` attribute, which contains the list of primitive events composing that business event, each representing one and only one fundamental state-transition
-* The event date

-.. note:: While an event date must be associated to a business event, the time dimension has been purposely ommitted from the event's attributes and transferred to the *workflow* concept, as detailed in the `Workflow Section`_.
-That is because several time stamps may potentially be associated to the same event depending on when that event was submitted, accepted, rejected etc, all of which are workflow considerations.
+* The event date.
+The time dimension has been purposely ommitted from the event's attributes.
+That is because, while a business event has a unique date, several time stamps may potentially be associated to that event depending on when it was submitted, accepted, rejected etc, all of which are *workflow* considerations.

 An example composition of the primitive events to represent a complete business event is the *partial novation* of a contract, which comprises: